Brane inflation driven by an arctan potential: CMB constraints and Reheating: Conclusions

 \acknowledgments

 R.M.P.
 Neves is supported by Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES).
 S.~Santos da Costa thanks the financial support from the Programa de Capacita\c{c}\~ao Institucional (PCI) do Observat\'orio Nacional/MCTI.
 F.A.
-Brito acknowledges CNPq (Grant nos.
-312104/2018-9 and 439027/2018-7) and PRONEX/CNPq/FAPESQ-PB (Grant no. 165/2018), for partial financial support.
-J.~Alcaniz is supported by CNPq (Grant nos.
-310790/2014-0 and 400471/2014-0) and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro FAPERJ (Grant no. 233906).
+Brito acknowledge support from CNPq (Grant nos.
+312104/2018-9).
+We would like to thanks PRONEX/CNPq/FAPESQ-PB (Grant no. 165/2018), for partial financial support.
+J.~Alcaniz is supported CNPq (Grants no. 310790/2014-0 and 400471/2014-0) and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro FAPERJ (grant no. 233906).
 We also thank the authors of the ModeCode (M.~Mortonson, H. ~Peiris and R.~Easther) and CosmoMC (A.~Lewis) codes.
 Finally, we acknowledge the computational support of the Observat\'orio Nacional Data Center where this work was developed.